Whatapalaver/100_Days_of_Code/README.md

 - [Round 2](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) covered the 99 days of my Makers bootcamp experience.
 From the pre-course to graduation day.
 - [Round 1](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) This was my initial foray into 100 Days of Code.

+R4D85-86
+---

+Running through some basics of Gatsby (with FEM) with a longer term plan to switch my coding blog from wordpress.
+Had some major styling issues which was a bit disheartening after a day studying css but I eventually tracked my problem to a misspelling of the gatsby-config.js file.
+It took me many frutrating minutes to discover.

 R4D84 (11th Oct)
 ---